adamsanaglo/pulp_deb/docs/enghub/pmctool/index.md

 If you're outside the msazure org, select "Azure Artifacts in another organization" and enter "azure-feed://msazure/Compute-PMC@Release" as your feed.

+To check to see if the upstream is set up correct, go to your Azure Artifacts feed page.
+Hit the "Search Upstream Sources" button, select "Python", and enter "pmc-cli" in the search box.
-After your Azure Artifacts feed has been set up, when you search for Python packages from upstream sources, you should see the pmc-cli package.
+If configured properly, you should see various versions of the pmc-cli package.

 To use the Azure Artifacts feed in a pipeline, you must give the build service permissions to your Azure Artifact feed.
 The project-scoped identity will usually be named "{project name} Build Service